joshbegley/nyt-latest/README.md

 **At Least 40 Migrants Found Dead in Tractor-Trailer in San Antonio**\
-`The victims were believed to have crossed the border illegally.
-Other people were taken to local hospitals.`\
+`More than a dozen others were taken to local hospitals.`\
 https://nytimes.com/2022/06/27/us/migrants-san-antonio-tractor-killed.html?searchResultPosition=1

 **Why Did Republicans Become So Extreme?**\